Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 1. Dinner: As the name suggests, the main event at a rehearsal dinner is the dinner itself.
 This can take many forms, from a formal sit-down meal to a casual buffet or barbecue.

-2. Toasts: It’s common for the host of the rehearsal dinner to give a toast to the bride and groom, welcoming everyone to the event and expressing their love and support.
-The bride and groom may also give a toast, thanking their loved ones for their support and expressing their excitement for the big day.
+2. Toasts: It’s common for the host of the rehearsal dinner to toast the bride and groom, welcoming everyone to the event and expressing their love and support.
+The bride and groom may also toast, thanking their loved ones for their support and expressing their excitement for the big day.

 3. Gifts: It’s not uncommon for the bride and groom to exchange gifts with their wedding party or for the groom’s family to give a gift to the bride’s family.